Photos

 Mother: Sarah Ellison

 John was a tailor like his father, and worked as one of the first tailors of Centerville, Indiana 20.
 However it seems that he was primarily a farmer.
-John was postmaster for the city of Centerville, Indiana from 1832 to 1843 20.
+John was postmaster for Centerville, Indiana from 1832 to 1843 20.
 Until 1855, John lived in or in the vicinity of Centerville, Indiana.
 In 1839, he was living in Centerville, but owned 250 acres of farmland east of town.
 In 1853, he was living on farmland outside of town.
 Most likely he lived in Centerville while serving as postmaster from 1832 to 1843, but otherwise lived on his farm out of town.
 While serving as postmaster, the post office was apparently colocated with John's tailor business.
 While living in Indiana, John was involved in civic and political matters.
 In 1838, John was a member of the Wayne County Convention and also attended public meetings for Center Township, where he lived.
 In 1844, John was nominated for election as Wayne County Sheriff, but was not elected.
 John was politically affiliated with the Whig party.

 In 1855, John moved with his family west to Iowa.
 They apparently lived in Jefferson County, Iowa; but had a civic presence in neighboring Henry County, Iowa.
 In 1858, they moved to Linn County, Kansas, where they lived near the town of Potosi.
 They remained there for two years and moved back to Iowa in 1860, where they probably lived in Henry County.
 Sometime between 1863 and 1865, they moved back to Kansas, this time settling at Delaware Township, in Leavenworth County.